CoreyMcNeal/JavaRPG/README.md

 - Armor/Shield system needs to be fleshed out more.
 - Attack values, as well as creature drops and stats need to be fine tuned.
 - More creatures need to be added
+- Can make use of class inheritance for the weapons and armor.